Afischbacher/Nhl.Api/README.md

 This method has no parameters.

-<a name='M-Nhl-Api-NhlLeagueApi-GetLeagueGameWeekScheduleByDateTimeAsync-System-DateTimeOffset-'></a>
+<a name='M-Nhl-Api-NhlLeagueApi-GetLeagueGameWeekScheduleByDateTimeAsync-System-DateOnly-'></a>
-### GetLeagueGameWeekScheduleByDateTimeAsync(dateTimeOffset) `method`
+### GetLeagueGameWeekScheduleByDateTimeAsync(date) `method`

 ##### Summary

-Returns the NHL team schedule for a specific date using the DateTimeOffset
+Returns the NHL team schedule for a specific date using the [DateOnly](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.DateOnly 'System.DateOnly')

 ##### Returns